A dinghy full of Syrian refugees arrives to the north shore of Lesvos, Greece, 2015.

 Red Cross volunteers scan the horizon in anticipation of boats and dinghies making the crossing from Turkey to Greece.
 Lesvos, Greece, 2016.

-Among the passengers are women and children but mostly men and one who is disabled, paralysed from the waist down, remarkably having made it here with his wheelchair.
-The young try to clamber in front of the less able but on this occasion the plea for calm steadies the mood and the new arrivals await instructions.
-One by one the refugees, all Syrian, are helped from the boat to then make a few desperate wet steps to dry land.
+The next moments are frantic.
+Refugees spill from the fragile vessel as volunteers call for calm, fearing it might overturn.
+Among the passengers are women and children, but mostly men — and one man paralysed from the waist down, who has somehow made the crossing with his wheelchair.
+The young press forward ahead of the less able, but on this occasion the volunteers’ voices prevail.
+Order returns, and one by one the refugees, all Syrian, are helped from the boat to take a few trembling, waterlogged steps onto dry land.

 A Syrian refugee who is disabled and made the journey in his wheelchair is wrapped in a foil blanket by volunteers, Lesvos, Greece, 2015.